CaptainX3/CW-Playable-Subs/Readme.md

 * STEP 1: Install whichever version of the mod you prefer.

+* STEP 2: Open this directory in a separate window:
+  * **Steam\SteamApps\common\Cold Waters\ColdWaters_Data\StreamingAssets\override\vessels**

-* STEP 2: Open the ZIP file you downloaded from this page.
+* STEP 3: Open the ZIP file you downloaded from this page.
 Extract the **Default UI** folder to wherever you can easily access it.

-* STEP 3: Open this directory:
-  * **Steam\SteamApps\common\Cold Waters\ColdWaters_Data\StreamingAssets\override\vessels**

-* STEP 4: Open the **Default UI** folder and you'll see a list of all of the sub files that were using one of the colored UIs.
-Click and drag this entire list of files into the **override\vessels** directory you opened in the last step.
+* STEP 4: Open the **Default UI** folder you just extracted and you'll see a list of all of the sub files that were using one of the colored UIs.
+Click and drag this entire list of files into the **override\vessels** directory you opened in Step 2.
 Say yes to overwrite all of the files.

 * STEP 5: You're done.
 All subs will now use the default UI instead of the colored ones.

-***SPECIAL NOTE: This process must be done each time you update the mod with a new version.***
+***IMPORTANT NOTE: This process must be done each time you update the mod with a new version.***

 ---
 ## How To Customize The UI Toolbars